Envira Gallery Blog

 OptinMonster makes it simple to place email opt-in forms on your website.
 For instance, you can greet visitors who are about to leave your site with an exit popup that lets them know you have something special to give them (such as a free PDF download, or a discount off their photo shoot) in exchange for their email address.

-For example, you could create a short video clip going “behind the scenes” of your client’s wedding engagement shoot, and then surprise them with it.
+You could even create a short video clip going “behind the scenes” of your client’s wedding engagement shoot, and then surprise them with it.

 Remember to under-promise and over-deliver.
 Your clients will become your brand ambassadors, and everyone wins.